Things I learnt when self-hosting my own podcast

 Learning: use a content delivery service for audio

-Things have changed, though: most notably, the advent of Google Podcasts and smart speakers, both of which don’t download but rather stream podcast audio on-demand.
+Things have changed, though: most notably, the advent of smart speakers and Spotify, both of which don’t download but rather ‘stream’ podcast audio on-demand.
 Suddenly, it’s important to burst-deliver the first bit of a podcast as quick as you can (to lessen the wait between hitting “play” and hearing the audio).
 Speed is now important for audio, so a CDN becomes useful.

 Cloudfront’s “behaviours” allow you to direct different URL patterns to different origin servers, too.
 This allows me to switch, if I want to, from Amazon S3 to somewhere else to host the audio — and keep the URL the same.
 This has already been useful (in the early days, I was serving audio from the webserver, rather than S3).